Updated July 2022

 For appetizers there’s bruschetta of course but also delectable steamed clams and delicate swordfish.
 A fabulous array of pasta sauces accompany standard pastas but there’s a homemade pasta and risottos as well.
 Amongst the mains you’ll have trouble choosing between meat and seafood classics.
 The steak served pre-sliced is very good indeed alongside the more familiar chicken, veal and seafood dishes.

 Luna d’Autunno (Italian)

 Serving Italian dishes from all regions of Italy, Luna d’autunno offers some of the best wood-fired pizzas at An Bang Beach.
 But Luna is not just pizza.
 There’s a fine array of pastas, salads and meat and fish mains as well as tiramisu and panna cotta to finish things off.

-Recently, a swish new modern setting with comfortable lounge seating and a cutting edge internal design has lifted Luna above the pack at An Bang.
+A swish modern setting with comfortable lounge seating and a cutting edge internal design lifts Luna above the pack at An Bang.
 Open and airy, there is room for the entire family at Luna.

 Enjoy their dishes at their superb beachside location at An Bang Beach or have your meal delivered to your front door anywhere in town.

 Cheap and cheerful Zeytun offers a range of Turkish/Middle-Eastern cuisine from shwarmas and doner kebabs to falafel sandwiches.
 Favorite staples such as hummus, tabouli and baba ghanoush are compemented by kofta, Arabic moussaka, shish kebabs and much more.
 Meze plate?
 No problem.